 The District oversees the solid waste and recycling programs in Kensington and is responsible for rate setting and ensuring the District meets State and Local mandates.
-It currently operates under a Memorandum of Understanding with Contra Costa County and a long-term franchise agreement with Bay View Refuse and Recycling.

 Deleted: establishing and

 Deleted: /Chief of Police and the Park Administrator.
 Recreation programs in the park are managed by the Kensington Community Council, a non-profit volunteer organization